learnwebdevco/resources/src/back_end/back_end_concepts.md

-# Intro
+# Back-end Concepts

 ## Concepts

-- DNS
+- What is DNS?
-- TCP, UDP
+- What are Servers and Clients?
+- What is a Web Server?
+- What are TCP and UDP, their difference?
-- HTTP, HTTPS, TLS, SSL
+- What are HTTP and HTTPS, their difference?
+- What is TLS and SSL, their difference?
+- What are HTTP requests and responses?
+- What are HTTP request methods?
-- HTTP Request Method
+- What are HTTP response statuses?
-- HTTP Response Status
+- What are HTTP headers?
-- HTTP Headers
+- What are HTTP bodies?

+> Hint: You may search these on Google for answers

 ## Free Courses